Get your free personal and business credit scores to find out.

 The Chase Total Business Checking account also allows up to 100 monthly transactions without a fee, plus unlimited electronic deposits (excluding wires).
 You also get $5,000 in cash deposits each month without a fee.
 With more than 5,000 branches and 16,000 ATMS nationwide, this makes it very convenient to bank in person or online.
 Another nice perk is that if you have multiple business owners, each owner can get their own debit card, bank PIN, and online account access.

 If you’re planning for significant growth in the future, your business may outgrow the free boundaries of this account fairly quickly.
 You might want to consider the Chase Performance Business Checking or Chase Platinum Business Checking as a next step.

-With a Simple Business Checking account, you can easily waive the $10 service fee by maintaining just $500 per month in your account—one of the lowest minimum account balances we’ve seen.
+With a Wells Fargo Simple Business Checking account, you can easily waive the $10 service fee by maintaining just $500 per month in your account—one of the lowest minimum account balances we’ve seen.
 You also only need $25 as your minimum opening balance.
-(Fees vary according to location, so be sure to search with your zip code to know exactly which charges you may incur.)
+Fees vary according to location, so be sure to search with your zip code to know exactly which charges you may incur.

-Despite the regional name, Bank of the Ozarks offers small business checking for businesses across the country who are looking for no monthly fees and no minimum monthly balance.
-Their Small Business Checking account option is best for startups and businesses with low transaction volumes.
+Bank OZK, formerly called Bank of the Ozarks, offers small business checking for businesses across the country who are looking for no monthly fees and no minimum monthly balance.
+The Bank OZK Small Business Checking account is best for startups and businesses with low transaction volumes.